1) Choose Your License

 New to New Jersey

-Drivers 18 and older who move here from another state must get a new license within 60 days.
+Adult drivers who move here from another state must get a new license within 60 days.
 If you have a valid license, the road and knowledge tests are usually waived.

 To transfer your license: